SquidDev-CC/plethora/items/module-glasses.md

 There's a couple of things which stand out here:

- - Our call to `.addRectange` returns an object, which allows us to change properties at a later date.
+ - Our call to `.addRectangle` returns an object, which allows us to change properties at a later date.
 Why not call `.getDocs()` on it to find out more?
  - We pass in 5 arguments, the first 4 are x, y, width and height.
 The last is an optional colour.
  - The glasses doesn't use CC's `colours` API, but instead allows specifying RBGA colours.
 If you've done any web